Is the Ergobaby Four Position 360 a front facing carrier?

 • Infant Inserts are sold separately or within the Bundle of Joy.

-• All Ergobaby Infant Inserts can be used with any Ergobaby Carrier.
+• All Ergobaby Infant Inserts can be used with any Ergobaby Original or 360 Carrier.

 • NOTE: Babies grow and develop at different rates, so their transition to pillow only in carrier or without infant insert in carrier typically takes place between 4 and 6 months.
 Since babies grow and develop at different rates, monitor your newborn’s development to decide when she/he is ready for the transition.